 Both federal and private student loans can be refinanced through private lenders.
 While refinancing your federal loans will cause you to lose the current 0 percent interest period and other federal loan benefits, it could be smart to refinance your private loans.

 Refinancing your private student loans could get you a lower interest rate, which could help you save on interest in the long run.
 You could also refinance to a longer repayment period, which would decrease your monthly payment and free up more cash flow in your budget.

 Use deferment or forbearance

 If you have trouble making your student loan payments, consider applying for deferment or forbearance with your lender.
 Both allow you to forgo making payments on your student loans, though it’s possible that interest will continue to accrue.
-Most federal loans are in administrative forbearance automatically through Sept.
-30, 2021, but forbearance options for private loans vary by lender.
+Most federal loans are in automatic administrative forbearance through Aug.
+31, 2022, but forbearance options for private loans vary by lender.